 Our first stop during our first day of touring in Seoul – was the N Seoul Tower (a land mark of Seoul) and also the Locks of Love.
-There’s also a place near by wear you can try wearing a Hanbok (traditional Korean dress) for FREE!!!
+There’s also a place near by where you can try wearing a Hanbok (traditional Korean dress) for FREE!!!
 Click the READ MORE button below to get more info about our adventure to this place!

 HOW TO GET THERE: There are a couple ways you can get here, we chose option 3 below!

 1. Namsan Shuttle Bus